visit austria, visit austria, banner

 Marseille: Colonizations and the Mafia

-France the second largest city, Marseille, is one of the places the bike lane has led me to.
-First in 2007 for the Tour de France, where Michael Rasmussen was wearing the yellow jersey.
-Ten years later, I was also present, as the city, which is slightly larger than København, was shut down for the crucial single start in that year's edition of the Tour.
+Ten years later, I was also present when the city, which is slightly larger than København, was shut down for the crucial single start in that year's edition of the Tour.
 Here was the start and finish in the middle of Marseille's big and proud football stadium, Stade Velodrome.

 Tour de France - Marseille - France